Heroclixin’ Glossary

 Bizarro — An unofficial game format in which characters start on their final click and damage and healing click the opposite direction from normal.

-Brick — A powerful attacking character with damage reducing powers.
+Brick — A powerful attacking character with strong damage reducing powers.

 Bush — Generic term for any hindering terrain.
 (Example: “My Batman’s using Stealth to hide in a bush.”)